 adb shell ip addr show wlan0 # look for address after 'inet'

 The MeshWarp Viewer app will load a saved static frame from MeshWarp to view on the headset.
-Simply run the app on the headset to view!
+You can change which scene is loaded by editing:

 The MeshWarp Client app allows the headset to act as a receiver for a video and depth stream from the server sent across a network.
 The headset will reconstruct a mesh using the depth stream and texture map it with the video for reprojection.